 Capital expenditure on the renovation of business premises in certain 'disadvantaged areas' may qualify for the Business Premises Renovation Allowance (BPRA).

-The BPRA scheme took effect from 11 April 2007.
-The scheme was originally due to end on 10 April 2012 but has been extended to 31 March/ 5 April 2017 It covers expenditure on the conversion or renovation of unused business premises that brings them back into business use.
+The BPRA scheme took effect from 11 April 2007 and is due to end on 31 March (Income tax) / 5 April 2017 (corporation tax).
+It covers expenditure on the conversion or renovation of unused business premises that brings them back into business use.

 To claim for qualifying capital expenditure incurred on conversion, renovation or repairs of or to a commercial building or structure, or part of one, it must: